Spectral analysis for nonstationary audio: Introduction

 In this paper, we build on results of~\cite{Omer13estimation,Omer17time} which we extend and improve in several ways.
-We develop an approximate maximum likelihood method for estimating jointly time warping and amplitude modulation from a single realization.
-While the overall structure of the algorithm is similar, we formulate the problem as a continuous parameter estimation problem, which avoids quantization effects present in~\cite{Omer13estimation,Omer17time}, and allows computing a Cram\'er-Rao bound for assessing the precision of the estimate.
+We develop an approximate maximum likelihood method for estimating jointly time warping and amplitude modulation (not present in~\cite{Omer13estimation,Omer17time}) from a single realization.
+While the overall structure of the algorithm is similar, we formulate the problem as a continuous parameter estimation problem, which avoids quantization effects present in the earlier approaches, and allows computing a Cram\'er-Rao bound for assessing the precision of the estimate.
 After completing the estimation, the inverse deformation can be applied to the input signal, which yields an estimate for the power spectrum.

-The plan of the paper is as follows.
-After giving some definitions and notations in Section~\ref{se:notations}, we detail in Section~\ref{se:estimation} the non-stationary signal models we consider, and specify the assumptions made on the underlying stationary signal.
+The outline of the paper is as follows.
+After giving some definitions and notations in Section~\ref{se:notations}, we detail in Section~\ref{se:estimation} the nonstationary signal models we consider, and specify the assumptions made on underlying stationary signals.
 We also analyze the effect of time warping and amplitude modulation in the wavelet domain, which we exploit in designing the estimation procedure.
-We finally propose an alternate estimation algorithm, and analyze the expected performances of the corresponding estimator.
-Section~\ref{se:results} is devoted to numerical results, on both synthetic signals and real sounds.
+We finally propose an alternate estimation algorithm and analyze the expected performances of the corresponding estimator.
+Section~\ref{se:results} is devoted to numerical results on synthetic and real signals.
 We also shortly describe in this section an extension published in~\cite{Meynard17spectral} involving simultaneously time warping and frequency modulation.
-More mathematical developments are postponed to the Appendix.
+Mathematical developments are given as supplementary material, together with additional examples.